mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 Add ``docker-compose.override.yml``
 ===================================

-The default :file:`docker-compose.yml` does not offer HTTPS, because to many details (cert location, etc.) are different from system to system.
+The default :file:`docker-compose.yml` does not offer HTTPS, because too many details (cert location, etc.) are different from system to system.
 We need to add a `docker-compose override file
 <https://docs.docker.com/compose/extends/>`_ to open the port and map the directories with the certificates
 into the container.
 Simply add a file called :file:`docker-compose.override.yml` next to your main configuration file: